holy-shit/php-for-shared-hosting/README.md

 php-for-shared-hosting
 ======================

-PHP installation script for shared hostings (Dreamhost, TimeWeb, etc)
+PHP installation script for shared hostings (you can manually build and install PHP 5, PHP 5.4, PHP 5.5, latest PHP from repository to Dreamhost, TimeWeb, etc)

 Download this script, chmod a+x it and run.
 It should "just work".